 Speakers:

---Lisa Duran, executive director, Grassroots Grantmakers
+--Lisa Duran, executive director, Grassroots Grantmakers.

---Don Macke, co-founder and director of entrepreneurial communities, Center for Rural Entrepreneurship
+--Don Macke, co-founder and director of entrepreneurial communities, Center for Rural Entrepreneurship.

 --Thom Harnett, mayor, Gardiner, Maine.